SAM-tak/GASP-ALS-R/README.md

-# Game Animation Sample with Overlay Layering and GAS | Unreal Engine 5
+# Game Animation Sample with Modular Overlay Layering and GAS

 ## Introduction

-This project integrates the ALS Overlay Layering System into the new Unreal Engine Motion Matching Game Animation Sample.
+This project integrates the ALS-Refactored Overlay Layering System into the new Unreal Engine Motion Matching Game Animation Sample.
 Advanced Locomotion System (ALS) provides a nice Overlay System that allows us to alter the entire locomotion animation just by applying simple overlay poses.

 ## Features

 - Game Animation Sample
-- Overlay layering system built with separate Anim Graphs and Linked Layers
+- Modular Overlay layering system built with separate Anim Graphs and Linked Layers and Pawn Component
+- Travarsal Action as Gameplay Ability
 - All overlays from ALS
 - Basic weapon attach system from ALS
 - Basic overlay switcher widget from ALS